ozzip-dev/form-generator/README.md

-# form-pattern (Generator formularzy sieciujący komisje związków zawodowych )
+# form-pattern (Generator formularzy sieciujący komisje związków zawodowych)

-An full stack application that enables the creation of voting forms in workplaces, serving as a contact database for other trade union commisions undertaking similar activities, and also as an archive of protocols from collective disputes.
+A full stack application that enables the creation of voting forms in workplaces, serving as a contact database for other trade union commisions undertaking similar activities, and also as an archive of protocols from collective disputes.

 Union activists can register by app admin to gain moderator privileges.